Skip to main content

 Finding Aids:

 The introductory information at the beginning of each reel of microfilm includes a table of contents that explains the order in which the manuscripts have been microfilmed.
 However, this listing does not indicate the reel numbers in which the material can be located.
 In order to provide this needed guidance, the author of the Loyalist Collection Inventory has created a microfilm shelf list which coordinates the reel numbers, volumes, dates, and brief content descriptions.
-This finding aid is available in print with the Loyalist Collection Finding Aids and on the World Wide Web.
+This finding aid is available in print and as a PDF.